 - We produce a quarterly newsletter.

-We regularly meet as a group in the same venue but will occasionaly take part in activities at different locations.
-For example, we may visit an a cycle ability centre, botanical gardens, cafe, go bowling, go on nature walks or meet up with another Headway Highland support group.
+We regularly meet as a group in the same venue but will occasionally take part in activities at different locations.
+For example, we may visit an a cycle ability centre, botanical gardens, cafe, go bowling, or on nature walks or meet up with another Headway Highland support group.

 Regular feedback is taken from group members to identify what activities or events they would like to participate in.
 All groups are facilitated by our charity manager, support worker or Volunteers.